PHANTOM-Platform/Repository/README.md

 sudo apt-get install npm
 ```

-Alternativelly, you can install it using your operating system's software installer.
+Alternatively, you can install it using your operating system's software installer.

 ## Installation of other components
 This section assumes that you've successfully installed all required dependencies as described in the previous paragraphs.

 To ease the installation and preparation process, there is one shell script provided, which downloads and installs all the dependencies and packages.
 Installs Nodejs 9.4.0.
-Please choose the appropiate shell scripts depending on your Operating System :
+Please choose the appropriate shell scripts depending on your Operating System :

 Shell script for 32bits: